RAMAI-PRODUCTIONS/JS_ENGINE/core/docs/README.md

 ## 📖 Learn More

 - Read [ENGINE_README.md](./ENGINE_README.md) for full documentation
-- Check `game/scenes/MainScene.ts` for examples
+- Check `project/code/scenes/MainScene.ts` for examples
-- See `engine/interfaces/` for all available interfaces
+- See `core/engine/interfaces/` for all available interfaces
+- Explore [FOLDER_STRUCTURE_NEW.md](./FOLDER_STRUCTURE_NEW.md) for folder organization

 ## 🤝 Contributing